 What this Initiative will do, if enacted: The intent of the proposed initiative is to allow responsible growth for job-generating land use in our City, consistent with the Morgan Hill General Plan, Zoning Code, and Economic Blueprint.
 This straight forward proposal would amend Morgan Hill Zoning Code to:

 1) Define a Fulfillment Center, also known as a Distribution Center, and prohibit future developments of this type in the City of Morgan Hill.
-Our City’s current Zoning Code contains outdated land use definitions related to warehousing and distribution, which have not kept pace with the evolution of e-commerce or the rapidly changing distribution industry.
-Our initiative updates these definitions to distinguish the characteristics of a Fulfillment Center from traditional “Warehouse and Distribution” associated with manufacturing or storage buildings that already exist in Morgan Hill today.
+Our City’s current Zoning Code contains outdated land use definitions related to warehousing and distribution.
+These definitions have not kept pace with the evolution of e-commerce or the rapidly changing distribution industry.
+Our Initiative updates these definitions to distinguish the characteristics of a Fulfillment Center from traditional “Warehouse and Distribution” associated with manufacturing or storage buildings that already exist in Morgan Hill today.
+We also consulted with local businesses and developers on these proposed changes, and we were careful not to jeopardize Zoning Code that encourages advanced manufacturing, research and development, traditional manufacturing with warehousing, or other businesses that could thrive in Morgan Hill and bring higher-paying jobs to our city.

 2) Define a Large-Scale Development and change the review and decision-making authority for administering the Zoning Code to allow residents to have a voice in deciding whether Large-Scale Development projects are permitted in the City of Morgan Hill.
 All future Large-Scale Development projects would go to Morgan Hill’s Planning Commission for review and final decision.
 This ensures that a one-person administrative approval, like what was done for the large-scale Shoe Palace Expansion project, will never happen again in our City.